Sunday, January 9, 2022

 impositus fronti langueat ante meae.

-at mihi, quod formas unus vertebar in omnis,
+At mihi, quod formas unus vertebar in omnis,

 nomen ab eventu patria lingua dedit;